STEM Teaching with Embedded Primary Sources (STEPS) at the CMSE

 Empowering Mississippi Educators with Primary Sources in STEM

-The Center for Mathematics and Science Education provides in-person professional development experiences in which participants will find, evaluate, and use historical primary sources from the Library of Congress.
+The Center for Mathematics and Science Education provides professional development experiences in which participants will find, evaluate, and use historical primary sources from the Library of Congress.

 Participants develop and revise a science, mathematics, or STEM-focused lesson plan or course module using the Library’s Teaching with Primary Sources materials.